zarinplus/docs/README.md

 #### Body

-We add `mt_click_id` parameter to your offer's landing page via `GET` method you should send it back to API endpoint.
+We add `emtiyaz_click` parameter to your offer's landing page via `GET` method you should send it back to API endpoint.

-_Attention: You should store mt_click_id value to their users cookie by yourself or just add the javascript tag to your landing page._
+_Attention: You should store emtiyaz_click value to their users cookie by yourself or just add the javascript tag to your landing page._

 Read these parameters from users cookie and then send them to the API endpoint via `GET` or `POST` method.

 	{
-		"mt_click_id" : "80ee0fd84e32442122d68ce9bd3df1454f577a97",
+		"emtiyaz_click" : "80ee0fd84e32442122d68ce9bd3df1454f577a97",
-		"mt_ip" : "46.209.239.50",
+		"emtiyaz_ip" : "46.209.239.50",
-		"mt_event" : "Order"
+		"emtiyaz_event" : "Order"
 	}

 #### Body Schema